Camera

 ZWO ASI2600MM Review

-The ZWO ASI2600MM Pro mono is the much anticipated monochrome version of ZWO’s popular ZWO ASI2600MC Pro dedicated astronomy camera.
-It houses a 26 Megapixel Sony IMX571 back-illuminated sensor, and some seriously impressive specs.
+This article was last updated on December 5, 2024.
+The ZWO ASI2600MM Pro mono is the much-anticipated monochrome version of ZWO’s popular ZWO ASI2600MC Pro dedicated astronomy camera.
+It houses a 26-megapixel Sony IMX571 back-illuminated sensor and some seriously impressive specs.
 This camera uses a highly sensitive, cooled, monochrome CMOS sensor in the APS-C format.
-The size and resolution of this sensor…
+Its…

 My Best Images & The Gear Used